Film Festival Cologne: Competition and awards

-From roughly 800 international submissions, a jury selects the programmes for the festival sections "TopTen", "Look" and "Kino".
+From roughly 800 international submissions, a jury selects the programmes for the festival sections "Best of Cinema Fiction, "Best of Cinema Documentary", "Look" and "TopTen TV".

 Since 1997, the Cologne Conference awards prizes in different categories.
 The TV Spielfilm Award, donated by the identically named TV program magazine, is given to the best contribution of the three festival sections.
 Furthermore, the German Casting Award goes to the best German casting agent and The Hollywood Reporter Award, sponsored by The Nielsen Company, goes to young and aspiring individuals in the media sector.

 Until 2007, the award for the best screenplay, sponsored by Network Movie, was also bestowed.
 Amongst others, it was given to Florian Henckel von Donnersmarck in 2006, who won the Oscar for The Lives of Others in 2007.